 Stir to blend, adding more cream by teaspoonfuls if too thick to pour (amount of cream needed will depend on brand of dulce de leche).

 Pour over cooled cheesecake; spread evenly.
 Refrigerate until chilled, about 1 hour.
 This topping will not be firm.

 Cut cheesecake lengthwise into 4 strips, then crosswise into 6 strips, forming 24 bars.
 Sprinkle bars with fleur de sel right before serving.

 Note: The topping seems to always have a few small lumps which are hardly noticeable when the bars are cut.
 You may wish to cut ahead if looks matter.

-from the kitchen of www.frugalhausfrau.com, modified from Bon Appetit
+from the kitchen of www.frugalhausfrau.com, directions slightly modified from Bon Appetit

-You know I’ll be bringing this to our Throwback Thursday #38 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee and Moi!
+You know I’ll share Dulce de Leche Cheesecake Bars to our Throwback Thursday #38 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee and Moi!
 That’s right – me!